lamastex/scalable-data-science/gb/sds-2-2/035_LDA_CornellMovieDialogs.md

         C) Details on the collection procedure
         D) Contact

-1. Brief description:
+A) Brief description:

 This corpus contains a metadata-rich collection of fictional conversations extracted from raw movie scripts:

 -   220,579 conversational exchanges between 10,292 pairs of movie characters
 -   involves 9,035 characters from 617 movies
 -   in total 304,713 utterances
+-   movie metadata included:
+    - genres
--   movie metadata included: - genres - release year - IMDB rating - number of IMDB votes - IMDB rating
+    - release year
+    - IMDB rating
+    - number of IMDB votes
+    - IMDB rating
--   character metadata included: - gender (for 3,774 characters) - position on movie credits (3,321 characters)
+-   character metadata included:
+    - gender (for 3,774 characters)
+    - position on movie credits (3,321 characters)

-1. Files description:
+B) Files description:

 In all files the field separator is " +++$+++ "

+-   movie*titles*metadata.txt
--   movie\_titles\_metadata.txt - contains information about each movie title - fields: - movieID, - movie title, - movie year, - IMDB rating, - no. IMDB votes, - genres in the format \['genre1','genre2',...,'genreN'\]
+    - contains information about each movie title
+    - fields:
+    - movieID,
+    - movie title,
+    - movie year,
+    - IMDB rating,
+    - no. IMDB votes,
+    - genres in the format \['genre1','genre2',...,'genreN'\]

+-   movie*characters*metadata.txt
+    - contains information about each movie character
+    - fields:
+    - characterID
+    - character name
+    - movieID
--   movie\_characters\_metadata.txt - contains information about each movie character - fields: - characterID - character name - movieID - movie title - gender ("?" for unlabeled cases) - position in credits ("?" for unlabeled cases)
+    - movie title
+    - gender ("?" for unlabeled cases)
+    - position in credits ("?" for unlabeled cases)

+-   movie\_lines.txt
--   movie\_lines.txt - contains the actual text of each utterance - fields: - lineID - characterID (who uttered this phrase) - movieID - character name - text of the utterance
+    - contains the actual text of each utterance

--   movie\_conversations.txt - the structure of the conversations - fields - characterID of the first character involved in the conversation - characterID of the second character involved in the conversation - movieID of the movie in which the conversation occurred - list of the utterances that make the conversation, in chronological order: \['lineID1','lineID2',...,'lineIDN'\] has to be matched with movie\_lines.txt to reconstruct the actual content
+    - fields:
+    - lineID
+    - characterID (who uttered this phrase)
+    - movieID
+    - character name
+    - text of the utterance

+-   movie*conversations.txt
+    - the structure of the conversations
+    - fields
+    - characterID of the first character involved in the conversation
+    - characterID of the second character involved in the conversation
+    - movieID of the movie in which the conversation occurred
+    - list of the utterances that make the conversation, in chronological
+    order: \['lineID1','lineID2',...,'lineIDN'\]
+    has to be matched with movie*lines.txt to reconstruct the actual content

+-   raw*script*urls.txt
--   raw\_script\_urls.txt - the urls from which the raw sources were retrieved
+    - the urls from which the raw sources were retrieved

-1. Details on the collection procedure:
+C) Details on the collection procedure:

-We started from raw publicly available movie scripts (sources acknowledged in raw\_script\_urls.txt).
+We started from raw publicly available movie scripts (sources acknowledged in raw*script*urls.txt).
 In order to collect the metadata necessary for this study and to distinguish between two script versions of the same movie, we automatically matched each script with an entry in movie database provided by IMDB (The Internet Movie Database; data interfaces available at http://www.imdb.com/interfaces).
 Some amount of manual correction was also involved.
 When more than one movie with the same title was found in IMBD, the match was made with the most popular title (the one that received most IMDB votes)

 After discarding all movies that could not be matched or that had less than 5 IMDB votes, we were left with 617 unique titles with metadata including genre, release year, IMDB rating and no. of IMDB votes and cast distribution.
 We then identified the pairs of characters that interact and separated their conversations automatically using simple data processing heuristics.
 After discarding all pairs that exchanged less than 5 conversational exchanges there were 10,292 left, exchanging 220,579 conversational exchanges (304,713 utterances).
 After automatically matching the names of the 9,035 involved characters to the list of cast distribution, we used the gender of each interpreting actor to infer the fictional gender of a subset of 3,321 movie characters (we raised the number of gendered 3,774 characters through manual annotation).
 Similarly, we collected the end credit position of a subset of 3,321 characters as a proxy for their status.

-1. Contact:
+D) Contact:

 Please email any questions to: cristian@cs.cornell.edu (Cristian Danescu-Niculescu-Mizil)